mainmatter/mainmatter.com/src/posts/2014-07-25-testing-with-ember-simple-auth-and-ember-cli.md

 ---
-title: 'Testing with Ember Simple Auth and Ember CLI'
+title: "Testing with Ember Simple Auth and Ember CLI"
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte explains how to test Ember CLI applications using ember-cli-simple-auth with the testing package ember-cli-simple-auth-testing.'
+  "Marco Otte-Witte explains how to test Ember CLI applications using ember-cli-simple-auth with the testing package ember-cli-simple-auth-testing."
 tags: ember
 tagline: |
   <p><a href="/blog/2014/06/30/using-ember-simple-auth-with-ember-cli" title="Using Ember Simple Auth with ember-cli">The last blog post</a> showed how to use <a href="https://github.com/simplabs/ember-simple-auth">Ember Simple Auth</a> with <a href="https://github.com/ember-cli/ember-cli">Ember CLI</a> to implement session handling and authentication. <strong>This post shows how to test that code</strong>.</p>